-Hopes fade for soccer star Sala as rescuers search English Channel
+Hopes fade for soccer star Sala as rescuers scour seas

 In Nantes, supporters laid rows of yellow flowers and held club scarves aloft in the city center late on Tuesday.

-The plane had been cruising at 5,000 feet (1,525 m) when the pilot requested to descend to a lower altitude on passing Guernsey.
-It lost radar contact at 2,300 feet (700 m), Guernsey police said.

-Channel Island Air Search’s Fitzgerald said the pilot had filed a ‘VFR’ flight plan, which requires pilots to avoid bad weather, have sight of the ground, and stay out of certain air corridors.

-Police on Tuesday said the chance of finding survivors was slim and the prospect appeared bleaker a day later, with the water temperature in the Channel barely 10 degrees centigrade.
+Police on Tuesday said the chance of finding survivors was slim and the prospect appeared bleaker a day later, with the water temperature in the Channel barely 10 degrees centigrade (50 degrees fahrenheit).

 “There’s no chance.
 You’d have to be really, really fit to survive even four or five hours in the water,” Fitzgerald said.